Clyybber/cpsdoc/README.md

 Our CPS version of the _previous_ program does this `echo "okay"` in a separate function, but that's going to be a problem here because that function doesn't have access to the `now` variable.
-We cannot simply supply it as an argument to the `okay` procedure because changing the signature of the procedure from that of `spin` will cause it to be unusable in our trampoline.
+We cannot supply it as an argument to the `okay` procedure because changing the signature of the procedure from that of `spin` will cause it to be unusable in our trampoline.

-We could simply change the signatures thusly:
+We could change the signatures thusly:
 ```nim
 proc spin(now: int64)
 proc okay(now: int64)
 ```
+But this will clearly be burdensome as the complexity of our program grows.

-But there is a more general solution: we will simply share variables of the functions throughout the CPS call chain; every procedure will receive the same environmental context as input and mutate that environment before directing the trampoline to the next function in the chain.
+There is a more general solution: we can share variables of the functions throughout the CPS call chain; each procedure can receive the same context as input and mutate that environment before directing the trampoline to the next function in the chain.

-In some sense this is simpler, because the next function can be stored in the same environment.
+We start by storing the next function target for the trampoline, and then we add the `now` variable.

 ```nim
 import times, strutils